erietz/.dotfiles/README.md

-Though I would prefer for the key directly to the left of the space bar, call this key `X`, to be the mod key used for tiling window managers, I have settled on the following set modifier keys.
+Though I would prefer for the key directly to the left of the space bar, call this key `X`, to be the mod key used for tiling window managers, I have settled on the following set of modifier keys.

 | Mac (Before) | Linux (Before) | Mac (After) | Linux (After) |
 | ---          | ---            | ---         | ---           |